Kingston Stockade District: 20th century: Organized preservation

 Decades later, in 1965, Friends of the Senate House was founded to work to protect and preserve that building.
 It soon expanded its mission to all the city's historic architecture and became Friends of Historic Kingston (FOHK).
 In 1969 it got the original Clinton Avenue Historic District, consisting of the block between Clinton, North Fair, and John streets and Westbrook Lane, locally recognized as a historic district, the city's first listing on the National Register.

 Four years later it was expanded into the Stockade District.
 FOHK has worked to get other properties in the Stockade recognized as well, and renovated some others.
 It also maintains the Frog Alley area at the district's northwest corner.

 During the 1970s, the roofs were added to the sidewalks on North Front and Wall streets, part of the "Pike Plan" (named after Woodstock artist John Pike, who designed and built them) to revitalize the area, which had begun to lose shoppers to malls outside of the city.
 Businesses on those streets pay a maintenance fee for them.
-Some have called for their removal.
+Some called for their removal, which the city did in 2026.